 Due to the iguanas being hunted for food by Taino aborigines and later on the introduction of dogs and cats to some of the islands in the Turks and Caicos, iguana populations and range is probably less than a twentieth of what it was previous to the year 700 AD.
 This was the time when the Tainos arrived from the neighboring Hispaniola and Bahamas archipelago.

-Iguanas tend to mainly eat plants, flowers and fruits, but are also known to eat insects, smaller lizards and crabs.
+Iguanas tend to mainly eat plants, flowers, and fruits, but are also known to eat insects, smaller lizards, and crabs.

 Turks and Caicos Rock Iguanas tend to make their burrows in one of three types of terrains.
 On Little Water Cay (Iguana Island), Mangrove Cay, and the other sandy islands, iguanas hollow out burrows either in the light soil or into the very soft marine limestone.

 The best place to watch the iguanas is Little Water Cay (Iguana Island), which is located close off the northeast end of Providenciales.
 Overseen by the Turks and Caicos National Trust, this cay has two locations with boardwalk trails, preventing harm to the iguanas and allowing for easy access.

 Iguanas are some of the easiest wild animals to photograph.
 To get some great shots, try photographing them from their eye level.
 The iguanas on Little Water Cay are quite approachable.

 Turks and Caicos Rock Iguanas are a critically endangered species and are protected by law.
-It is illegal to touch, take, feed or harass the iguanas or their eggs.
+It is illegal to touch, take, feed, or harass the iguanas or their eggs.
 Do not stray off the beach or boardwalks on the islands (Little Water Cay, Mangrove Cay, and Donna Cay) in the Princess Alexandra Nature Reserve.